Uzbek vs Khasi

 Uzbek and Khasi Language History

 Comparison of Uzbek vs Khasi language history gives us differences between origin of Uzbek and Khasi language.
-History of Uzbek language states that this language originated in 9th–12th centuries AD whereas history of Khasi language states that this language originated in Not Available.
+History of Uzbek language states that this language originated in 9th–12th centuries AD whereas history of Khasi language states that this language originated in 1200 AD.
 Family of the language also forms a part of history of that language.
 More on language families of these languages can be found out on Uzbek and Khasi Language History.

 Uzbek and Khasi Greetings